 At first appearance, there is compelling evidence from marine fossil deposits on mountain tops to support a global Flood.
 For example, the summit of Mount Everest is composed of deep marine limestone.
 This includes fossils of ocean-bottom dwelling creatures called “crinoids”.
 These exist at about 29,035 feet or almost 5 miles above sea level.
 Likewise, whale skeletons have been found at 440 feet above sea level north of Lake Ontario, 500 feet above sea level in Vermont, and 600 feet above sea level in the Montreal Quebec area.

-Yet, this evidence does not withstand closer scrutiny.
+But this evidence does not withstand closer scrutiny.
 Many scientists and Bible scholars have attacked the claim that the Flood reached every inch of dry land and every mountain top across the globe on the following scientific and Biblical grounds.

 (1) The total volume of water needed to cover every mountain peak.
 Scientists allege that there is insufficient water on Earth to cover the tallest mountains.
 The Bible says that the floodwaters came from the Earth’s aquifers and rain within the atmosphere (Gen. 7:11-12).
 The water later returned to the places it came from (Gen. 8:1-5).
 Thus, the amount of water needed to cover the tallest mountains in the world can be tested against the total amount of water estimated to be inside the Earth and in the atmosphere.
 By measuring the estimated water on Earth, scientists calculate that the Earth contains only 22% of the water required to cover every mountain on the planet.
-Stated differently, “To inundate all of Earth’s surface would require more than four times the sum of all the water currently present in Earth’s oceans and lakes, in Earth’s atmosphere, and within Earth’s crust.”25 More importantly, Bible scholars point out that the Bible makes a specific claim about the height of the Flood.
+Stated differently, “To inundate all of Earth’s surface would require more than four times the sum of all the water currently present in Earth’s oceans and lakes, in Earth’s atmosphere, and within Earth’s crust.”23 More importantly, Bible scholars point out that the Bible makes a specific claim about the height of the Flood.
 It comes nowhere near five vertical miles, the height of Mount Everest.
 Instead, the Bible reveals that the waters rose only 15 cubits: “The waters prevailed fifteen cubits upward, and the mountains were covered.”
 (Gen. 7:20).
 A “cubit” measures from the distance of an average forearm from the middle finger tip to the bottom of the elbow.
-“Lengths ranged between 38 to 51.8 cm (15.0 to 20.4 in).”26 If the Flood raised the ark by 15 cubits, it raised the ark by between 225 to 306 inches.
+“Lengths ranged between 38 to 51.8 cm (15.0 to 20.4 in).”24 If the Flood raised the ark by 15 cubits, it raised the ark by between 225 to 306 inches.
 This ranges between 18.75 feet and 25.5 feet.
 This is less than 1% of Mount Everest’s 29,000-foot peak.
 Mount Kilimanjaro is the tallest peak in Africa.
 It rises 5,895 meters or 19,341 feet above sea level.
 If the ark rose 25.5 feet, this is also less than 1 percent of the height of Mount Kilimanjaro.
 Likewise, the highest peak within the mountains of Ararat in Turkey is 5,137 meters or 16,854 feet.
 This again is far above the level of the Flood waters.
 Furthermore, even if the 5 vertical miles of water needed to cover the Earth came from a divine source, some scientists allege that the added mass of the Earth with that much water would have changed the Earth’s orbit around the Sun.
 This change in the Earth’s orbit would be detectible and would have had other adverse repercussions for all life on Earth.

 (2) Alleged massive earthquakes and a change in the laws of physics.
 Recognizing that the Flood could not have covered the top of Mount Everest in its current location, many proponents of a global Flood allege that the mountains of the Earth rapidly formed and the continents broke apart during the approximate one-year duration of the Flood.
 This alleged cataclysmic movement of the Earth’s continental plates happened after the 40 days of rain began.
-For example, the late Dr. Henry Morris argues that the Flood included: “great tectonic upheavals and volcanic outpourings that completely changed the crust of the earth and its topography in the days of Noah.”27 Another young earth creationist argues that: “Mount Everest — like other high mountains in the Himalayas, Andes, Alps, etc. — was formed after or during the Flood.
+For example, the late Dr. Henry Morris argues that the Flood included: “great tectonic upheavals and volcanic outpourings that completely changed the crust of the earth and its topography in the days of Noah.”25 Another young earth creationist argues that: “Mount Everest — like other high mountains in the Himalayas, Andes, Alps, etc. — was formed after or during the Flood.
 It didn't exist in its present form before the Flood. . .
-There were hills in the pre-Flood world of course (Genesis 7:19), and it was these that the Bible speaks of when it says the mountains were covered to a depth of 15 cubits (6.75 meters) during the Flood.”28 Pastor David Guzik also argues: “If the earth were a perfect sphere, the oceans would cover the land to a depth of two-and-a-half to three miles.
-Before the cataclysmic flood, the earth may have been much nearer to a perfect sphere.”29 Yet, the Bible makes no claim that a separate cataclysmic movement of the Earth’s continental plates occurred either during or after the Flood.
+There were hills in the pre-Flood world of course (Genesis 7:19), and it was these that the Bible speaks of when it says the mountains were covered to a depth of 15 cubits (6.75 meters) during the Flood.”26 Pastor David Guzik also argues: “If the earth were a perfect sphere, the oceans would cover the land to a depth of two-and-a-half to three miles.
+Before the cataclysmic flood, the earth may have been much nearer to a perfect sphere.”27 But the Bible makes no claim that a separate cataclysmic movement of the Earth’s continental plates occurred either during or after the Flood.
 Instead, God said that He made the continents on day three (Gen. 1:10).
 He was also extremely detailed in how His judgment unfolded.
 First, He announced the Flood before it began.
 He then gave the people 120 years to repent.
 After the people failed to repent, He then meticulously recorded through Moses how He followed the details of His promised judgment.
 This was important to show that He keeps His Word.
 God never initiates a punishment without first warning that it will happen.
 A series of cataclysmic earthquakes occurring either during or after the Flood began is not only missing from the Genesis account, it would be contrary to God’s nature.
 Throughout the Bible, God always gives advanced warnings to encourage repentance.
 He does state that great earthquakes are coming.
-Yet, they will happen in the future just before Christ’s Second Coming: “For nation will rise against nation, and kingdom against kingdom, and in various places there will be famines and earthquakes.”
+But they will happen in the future just before Christ’s Second Coming: “For nation will rise against nation, and kingdom against kingdom, and in various places there will be famines and earthquakes.”
 (Matt.
 24:7; Lk.
 21:11).
 “I looked when He broke the sixth seal, and there was a great earthquake; and the sun became black as sackcloth made of hair, and the whole moon became like blood;” (Rev. 6:12).
 Moreover, the future earthquakes will be stronger than anything to have ever happened in mankind’s history, including the Flood: “And there were flashes of lightning and sounds and peals of thunder; and there was a great earthquake, such as there had not been since man came to be upon the earth, so great an earthquake was it, and so mighty.”
 (Rev. 16:18).
 If a prior earthquake was strong enough to have ripped apart the continents, moved them across the world in one year, and formed the current mountain ranges, it is hard to imagine what type of a greater future quake could happen during the end times that would not completely destroy everything on Earth.

 (3) The lack of scientific evidence for a global Flood or a change in the laws of physics.
-Using satellite technology, scientists have verified that most continents move at a constant rate of slightly less than one inch per year.30 As one example, the Indian plate continues to be driven below the Tibetan Plateau at a rate of 67 mm per year.
+Using satellite technology, scientists have verified that most continents move at a constant rate of slightly less than one inch per year.28 As one example, the Indian plate continues to be driven below the Tibetan Plateau at a rate of 67 mm per year.
 This movement causes the Himalayas to rise at a predictable rate of approximately 15 mm each year.
 Using these consistent movements, scientists estimate that the Himalayas were once underwater in an ancient sea called the “Tethys Sea”.
-This dates back approximately 15 million years ago, before the Indian sub-continent collided with the continent of Asia.31 In response to this evidence, some global Flood proponents speculate that the laws of physics changed during the Flood.
+This dates back approximately 15 million years ago, before the Indian sub-continent collided with the continent of Asia.29 In response to this evidence, some global Flood proponents speculate that the laws of physics changed during the Flood.
 This change allegedly caused an increase in the decay rate of certain radioactive isotopes inside the Earth’s core.
 This allegedly caused accelerated plate tectonics and mountain growth.
 It is also alleged that the continental plates of the Earth moved 5,000 miles in one year from a prior central location called Pangea to their current locations.
-Yet, the Bible again does not state that this happened.
+But the Bible again does not state that this happened.
 To the contrary, God said that He fixed the laws of physics: “Thus says the LORD, ‘If My covenant for day and night stand not, and the fixed patterns of heaven and earth I have not established,”’ (Jer.
 33:25).
 Astronomer Hugh Ross also points out that the light from other stars shows that the laws of physics have remained constant throughout history.
 According to Ross, if the decay rate for radioactive isotopes were increased during the Flood, the same change inside the Sun would have dramatically increased its heat and evaporated all of the Earth’s water.
 All would have died.
 Furthermore, according to Ross, if the Earth’s plates moved 5,000 miles during the Flood as claimed under this theory, the Earth would have had 42,000 consecutive magnitude 11 earthquakes.
 With this type of energy being released across the Earth, volcanic ash greater than ever seen previously would have obscured the atmosphere and created a nuclear winter.
 This would have prevented plant life from growing after the Flood.
 This in turn would have led to the death of Noah, his family and all the animals that they had just saved.
 With consecutive magnitude 11 earthquakes, the ark would have also been subject to massive tsunamis both before and after it landed.
-All of the Earth’s topsoil and any vegetation would have also been buried.32 As a result of either the post-Flood nuclear winter or the ongoing massive tsunamis, Noah’s dove would not have found a living olive tree (Gen. 8:11).
+All of the Earth’s topsoil and any vegetation would have also been buried.30 As a result of either the post-Flood nuclear winter or the ongoing massive tsunamis, Noah’s dove would not have found a living olive tree (Gen. 8:11).
 No trees would have survived.

 (4) The absence of physical evidence that the Flood was global.
 Opponents of a global Flood also argue that the evidence of a global Flood is not confirmed by any: (1) uniform world-wide geological evidence, (2) tree ring evidence, or (3) ice core evidence.
 First, if there were a global Flood, there would be global patterns of a single flood across every mountain range.
 Yet, as one example, the Hawaiian islands have no sedimentary layers of the Flood.
 The Hawaiian islands further provide no evidence that they formed in a single cataclysmic event.
 Instead, each island shows evidence that it formed separately as the pacific plate has moved slowly over a “hot spot” in the Earth’s mantle.
 The newest Hawaiian island in the chain called “Loihi” is still forming.
-It is erupting from its summit at a depth of 1000 meters below the surface of the ocean.33 Second, tree ring data goes back more than 8,500 years for bristlecone pines in the American Southwest and 11,000 years for European oaks and pines.
+It is erupting from its summit at a depth of 1000 meters below the surface of the ocean.31 Second, tree ring data goes back more than 8,500 years for bristlecone pines in the American Southwest and 11,000 years for European oaks and pines.
 These tree rings show no evidence that the Flood reached the American Southwest or Europe during these time periods.
 Third, scientists have ice core data going back 123,000 years for Greenland and 800,000 years for Antarctica.
 Although ice core samples near the coasts are not reliable predictions of the past, the ones away from the coasts provide reliable data for each consecutive year of the Earth’s past atmosphere.
 These ice core records are verified with volcanic dust from known eruptions, like the Krakatoa eruption of 1883 and the eruptions of Vesuvius, which destroyed Pompeii in 79 AD.
-The data from both poles shows no evidence of a Flood that reached as far as either Greenland dating back 123,000 years ago or Antarctica dating back 800,000 years ago.34
+The data from both poles shows no evidence of a Flood that reached as far as either Greenland dating back 123,000 years ago or Antarctica dating back 800,000 years ago.32

 (5) The absence of evidence of a past animal “genetic bottleneck”.
 Opponents of a global Flood also argue that it is not supported by genetic evidence in animals.
 When a species is reduced to a low number of individuals, biologists can find genetic markers called a “genetic bottleneck.”
 This genetic bottleneck information remains identifiable in future generations, like rings in a tree.
 Examples of this have been documented with species that suffered a rapid population decline in the past.
-Examples include the American bison, northern elephant seals, and the European version of the bison, called the “wisent”.35 If the Flood had reduced the unclean species on Earth to a single breeding pair, then the current genome of all these species should contain genetic evidence of that prior event.
-Yet, that evidence cannot be observed.
+Examples include the American bison, northern elephant seals, and the European version of the bison, called the “wisent”.33 If the Flood had reduced the unclean species on Earth to a single breeding pair, then the current genome of all these species should contain genetic evidence of that prior event.
+But that evidence cannot be observed.

 (6) The rapid animal mutation rate needed for a global Flood.
 Opponents of a global Flood argue that it would have required a greater rate of evolution for animals after the Flood than even secular biologists consider possible.
 Until the 1970s, most thought that only a few hundred animals were on the ark.
-For example, in its 1771 edition, the Encyclopedia Britannica recorded: "...Buteo and Kircher have proved geometrically, that, taking the common cubit as a foot and a half, the ark was abundantly sufficient for all the animals supposed to be lodged in it ... the number of species of animals will be found much less than is generally imagined, not amounting to a hundred species of quadrupeds”.36 Yet, beginning in the 1970s and 1980s, young earth creationists came up with far larger estimates of the number of animals on the ark.
-For example, in 1982, a pair of young earth creationists named Dr. John C. Whitcomb and the late Dr. Henry M. Morris estimated that 35,000 animals were on the ark.37 As another example, in 1996, a young earth creationist named John Woodmorappe created a list of 15,754 living and now extinct animals that he believed were on the ark.
-His lists included 7,428 mammals, 4,602 birds, 3,724 reptiles, and no amphibians.38 Even if there were 15,754 or 35,000 animals on the ark, this is still far smaller than the number of species alive today.
+For example, in its 1771 edition, the Encyclopedia Britannica recorded: "...Buteo and Kircher have proved geometrically, that, taking the common cubit as a foot and a half, the ark was abundantly sufficient for all the animals supposed to be lodged in it ... the number of species of animals will be found much less than is generally imagined, not amounting to a hundred species of quadrupeds”.34 Yet, beginning in the 1970s and 1980s, young earth creationists came up with far larger estimates of the number of animals on the ark.
+For example, in 1982, a pair of young earth creationists named Dr. John C. Whitcomb and the late Dr. Henry M. Morris estimated that 35,000 animals were on the ark.35 As another example, in 1996, a young earth creationist named John Woodmorappe created a list of 15,754 living and now extinct animals that he believed were on the ark.
+His lists included 7,428 mammals, 4,602 birds, 3,724 reptiles, and no amphibians.36 Even if there were 15,754 or 35,000 animals on the ark, this is still far smaller than the number of species alive today.
 Although estimates vary, it is believed that up to 8.7 million animal species exist today.
-This includes 6.5 million on land and 2.2 million in the oceans.39 The number would include millions more if the ark held dinosaurs and every other extinct creature, as taught by young earth creationists.
+This includes 6.5 million on land and 2.2 million in the oceans.37 The number would include millions more if the ark held dinosaurs and every other extinct creature, as taught by young earth creationists.
 Young earth creationists assume that the thousands of animals on the ark included only representatives of each family or order of animals.
 These allegedly then evolved into the millions seen today in only a few thousand years.
-Yet, even secular advocates of macroevolution do not believe that this rate of mutation is possible.
-For example, Richard Dawkins, a famous atheist and advocate of macroevolution, argues that “In real life, the probability that a gene will mutate is often less than one in one million.”40 He further states that even small mutations are likely to be fatal: “the chances are very high that a big random jump in genetic space will end in death.
-Even a small random jump in genetic space is likely to end in death.”41 Thus, if there were a major increase in the genetic mutation rate after the Flood, most animals would have died at birth.
+But even secular advocates of macroevolution do not believe that this rate of mutation is possible.
+For example, Richard Dawkins, a famous atheist and advocate of macroevolution, argues that “In real life, the probability that a gene will mutate is often less than one in one million.”38 He further states that even small mutations are likely to be fatal: “the chances are very high that a big random jump in genetic space will end in death.
+Even a small random jump in genetic space is likely to end in death.”39 Thus, if there were a major increase in the genetic mutation rate after the Flood, most animals would have died at birth.
 Advocates of evolution believe that it takes millions of years for a new species to form.
 If the rate of mutation were as high as claimed by some young earth creationists and animals were able to survive it, we would expect to see evidence of new animal species forming since mankind appeared.
-Yet, that evidence does not exist.
+But that evidence does not exist.
 We would also expect to see fossil evidence of transitional species appearing after the Flood.
-Yet, that evidence is also missing.
+But that evidence is also missing.
 More importantly, God declared in the first chapter of the book of Genesis that mankind was His last and final creation.
 God entered His Sabbath rest after He created man.
 He will not create again until His eighth day when He creates the New Jerusalem for His believers.
 Thus, the alleged rapid formation of new species after the Flood is contrary to both observed genetic mutation rates and God’s Word.

 (7) The distribution and survival of certain animals, insects, and plants in a global Flood.
 Finally, opponents of a global Flood argue that it would lead to a number of unexplainable circumstances regarding the survival and distribution of certain specialized freshwater fish, certain animals, certain insects, and many kinds of plants.
 For example, Noah was not instructed to bring any fresh water fish.
 If the Flood were global, all of the freshwater fish of the Earth would have died.
 Noah also was not told to bring any insects.
 Adult mayflies live for only a few days.
 To survive, the larvae of many mayflies require shallow fresh running water.
 This would not have existed over the approximate one-year Flood.
 Likewise, for the Flood to be global, certain animals, like the kangaroo, would have had to have been transported from Australia to the Middle East to enter the ark.
 In order to be confined to their present locations, these animals would then need to be transported back to Australia after the Flood.
 If they were not transported back, we would see fossils of kangaroos in the Middle East.
 They also would have spread out in many directions from the Middle East after the Flood.
 The only other alternative is to believe that certain mammals evolved into kangaroos the minute they reached Australia, all within a few thousand years or less.
 This would have required radical genetic changes.
 Kangaroos give birth to young animals that continue to develop in the mother’s pouch.
 They are called “Marsupialia'' mammals.
 Other examples include wallabies, the koala, and the Tasmanian devil.
 By contrast, “Eutherian” mammals, like primates, give birth to well-developed young.
 Each of these different kinds of Marsupialia mammals would have needed to have evolved independently in Australia in a few thousand years.
 As another example, some animals, like sloths, cannot travel overland very well at all.
 They would need to be transported from their native jungle environments to the ark and then transported back after the Flood.
 Other animals, like koalas, require a special diet with foods that do not exist in the Middle East.
 Koalas only eat eucalyptus leaves, which do not exist in the Middle East.
 This problem also exists for a number of insects.
 For example, silkworms only eat mulberry leaves.
 These are also not found in the Middle East.

 Critic Robin Parry askes: “ How did animals get to their present ranges?
 How did koalas get from Ararat to Australia, polar bears to the Arctic, etc., when the kinds of environment they require to live does not exist between the two points.
 How did so many unique species get to remote islands?
 Why are so many animals found only in limited ranges?
 Why are so many marsupials limited to Australia; why are there no wallabies in western Indonesia?
-Why are lemurs limited to Madagascar?”42
+Why are lemurs limited to Madagascar?”40

 Likewise, critic Mark Isaak asks how all the plants could have survived, when Noah was never ordered to collect them.
 Noah’s dove further found an adult olive tree with leaves that survived the Flood.
 This suggests that the tree was in a place where it and its leaves were spared from the Flood (Gen. 8:11).:

-• “Many plants (seeds and all) would be killed by being submerged for a few months.
+“Many plants (seeds and all) would be killed by being submerged for a few months.
 This is especially true if they were soaked in salt water.
 Some mangroves, coconuts, and other coastal species have seeds which could be expected to survive the Flood itself, but what of the rest?

-• Most seeds would have been buried under many feet (even miles) of sediment.
+Most seeds would have been buried under many feet (even miles) of sediment.
 This is deep enough to prevent sprouting.

-• Most plants require established soils to grow--soils which would have been stripped by the Flood.
+Most plants require established soils to grow--soils which would have been stripped by the Flood.

-• Some plants germinate only after being exposed to fire or after being ingested by animals; these conditions would be rare (to put it mildly) after the Flood.
+Some plants germinate only after being exposed to fire or after being ingested by animals; these conditions would be rare (to put it mildly) after the Flood.

 The fact that most cultures have stories of the Flood confirms humanity was almost wiped out in the past during the Flood.
 Thus, the Flood was global to humanity.
-Yet, the lack of world-wide geological and animal biological evidence of the Flood suggests that the Flood happened before humanity had spread across the globe.
+But the lack of world-wide geological and animal biological evidence of the Flood suggests that the Flood happened before humanity had spread across the globe.
 This means that God could have brought judgment upon all of humanity without sending the Flood to every inch of the globe.

 Many, however, have been told that the only possible literal interpretation of the Bible is to believe that the Flood destroyed every inch of land across the globe.
 When faced with these types of tough theological questions, many believers are tempted to simply shrug their shoulders and move on.
-Yet, believers should never ignore controversies in the Bible.
+But believers should never ignore controversies in the Bible.
 Believers are expected to know why they believe what they believe so that they can answer the questions of both seekers or skeptics: “but sanctify Christ as Lord in your hearts, always being ready to make a defense to everyone who asks you to give an account for the hope that is in you, yet with gentleness and reverence;” (1 Pet.
 3:15).

 Believers are also not expected to check their brains at the door when they accept Christ.
 Indeed, believers are told to test everything that they are told, including Church interpretations of the Flood account: “But examine everything carefully; hold fast to that which is good;” (1 Thess.
 5:21).
 “Beloved, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world.”
 (1 Jo.
 4:1).